Fake: Image of lady on bi-cycle being passed of as Indian migrant is from Nepal

 Fake: Video of woman travelling with infant is not from India

-However this is an old image is not from India.
-While doing a reverse image search , we found that this image was posted on Pinterest by Activ Life.
+However, this is an old image is not from India.
+While doing a reverse image search, we found that this image was posted on Pinterest by Active Life.
 It says, baby wearing mama and child in Nepalgunj, Nepal, where bike travel is the usual transportation.
 This image has also be posted by several other users.

 The image in circulation today is an old one and is being shared out of context.
-Please do not believe in rumours of spread them.
+Please do not believe in rumours or spread them.